Products: How to Use AI to Design Functional Products

 Export the Meshy STL and print it as fast as possible.
 This is the quickest path to a real prototype.

-If you want the loop to be truly circular, you can print in Recycled Plastic.
+If you want the loop to be truly circular, you can print it in recycled plastic.
 For example, you can create PET filament using our Filament Maker, then print your test parts.

 This route is fast, but edits can be frustrating because you are working with a mesh.